jamesplease/moolah-old/README.md

 1. Start up Postgres
 2. Run `npm run local-server` to start the Express app
-2. Run `npm run watch-js` to build the JS app, and set up the file watcher
+2. Run `npm run watch` to build the JS & CSS, and set up the file watcher
-2. Run `npm run watch-css` to build the CSS files, and set up the file watcher

 The app should now be available in your browser at `http://localhost:5000`.

 #### Developer Scripts

-- `npm run watch-js`: Build the JavaScript, and set up a watcher
-- `npm run watch-css`: Build the CSS, and set up a watcher
+- `npm run watch`: Build the JavaScript & CSS, and set up a watcher
 - `npm run local-server`: Starts the development web server.
 Restarts the server if it dies.
 - `npm run test`: Lint JS & CSS, then run all unit tests
 - `npm run lint`: Lint the JavaScript and CSS files